Yuma Kagiyama: 2025–26 season: Milano Cortina Olympic silver medals, World silver medalist, Grand Prix Final silver medalist, and second national title

+Kagiyama completed his season at the 2026 World Figure Skating Championships in Prague, Czech Republic.
+He placed sixth in the short program after failing his triple Axel attempt due to skating into a divot in the ice.
+In the free skate, he staged a massive comeback with his first clean program to Turandot all season, setting personal best marks in the free skate for PCS (96.57) and total segment score (212.87).
+Kagiyama finished in second place overall at the event, 22.73 points behind Ilia Malinin.
+"I came into these World Championships not really thinking too much about the scores and rankings," said Kagiyama.
+"I wanted to put the disappointment from the Olympic behind, so I’m very, very happy that I was able to skate for myself.
+It’s more mental what I will be taking away from these World Championships."

+On 13 April 2026, Kagiyama announced via Instagram that he would not compete in the upcoming 2026–27 season.
+"I’ve decided to take a break from competing.
+I want to use this time to rediscover what makes figure skating so special, take on new challenges, and reflect on myself as I look toward the future," he said.

 Skating technique and style

 Kagiyama has been commended for his strong skating skills, speed and soft knee bend.
-His father stressed the importance of basic skating skills and technique, and from an early age, when Kagiyama was still only doing single jumps, his father used to chase him around the rink in order for him to get used to jump take-offs at high speed.
+His father stressed the importance of basic skating skills and technique: from an early age, when Kagiyama was only doing single jumps, his father used to chase him around the rink to get him used to jump take-offs at a high speed.

 Public life and popular culture

 Endorsements

 Kagiyama has contracts with multiple partners and most notably has an affiliate sponsorship agreement with Japanese foods and beverage company Oriental Bio that was announced in late October 2021.
 Other partners include healthcare consumer companies Colantotte and Kowa, cosmetological equipment company ARTISTIC&CO, as well as retail brands Balance Style and Nojima.
 In May 2024, Kagiyama signed a sponsorship agreement with car manufacturer Suzuki.

 Books and magazines

-On June 23, 2022, Kagiyama released his first photo book entitled GO FOR THE TOP.
+On June 23, 2022, Kagiyama released his first photo book titled GO FOR THE TOP.
 The book contains photos from his early years as a novice to the 2022 Winter Olympics in Beijing.
 Kagiyama graced the cover of International Figure Skating Magazine in October 2021.